Service Co. International (NYSE:SCI) Stock Holdings Boosted by C WorldWide Group Holding A S

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 31st.
 Investors of record on Wednesday, December 15th will be issued a dividend of $0.23 per share.
 The ex-dividend date of this dividend is Tuesday, December 14th.
 This represents a $0.92 annualized dividend and a dividend yield of 1.36%.
 Service Co.
 International’s dividend payout ratio is 19.87%.

 Several research firms have recently weighed in on SCI.
-Credit Suisse Group raised their price objective on Service Co.
-International from $74.00 to $75.00 and gave the stock an “outperform” rating in a research note on Friday, October 29th.
-Raymond James raised their price objective on Service Co.
-International from $70.00 to $75.00 and gave the stock an “outperform” rating in a research note on Friday, October 29th.
-Finally, Oppenheimer increased their target price on Service Co.
-International from $65.00 to $72.00 and gave the company an “outperform” rating in a report on Monday, November 1st.
+Oppenheimer raised their price objective on Service Co.
+International from $65.00 to $72.00 and gave the stock an “outperform” rating in a research note on Monday, November 1st.
+Raymond James increased their target price on Service Co.
+International from $70.00 to $75.00 and gave the company an “outperform” rating in a report on Friday, October 29th.
+Finally, Credit Suisse Group increased their target price on Service Co.
+International from $74.00 to $75.00 and gave the company an “outperform” rating in a report on Friday, October 29th.

 Service Co.
 International Profile